IO-Design-Team/firebase_rules/firebase_rules/README.md

 $ dart pub run build_runner build
 ```

-For every `rules.dart` files, this will generate a `rules.rules` file in the same directory.
+For every `rules.dart` file, this will generate a `rules.rules` file in the same directory.
 Point your Firebase config to this file to use the rules.

 ## Realtime Database